Roadmap to optimal dog health: Navigate from A to Z with confidence

 Some of the most common risks associated with obesity in dogs include:

-- Shortened lifespan: One study found that obese dogs had a significantly shorter lifespan than healthy-weight dogs.
-The average lifespan of an obese dog was 2.5 years shorter than a healthy-weight dog.
+• Shortened lifespan: One study found that obese dogs had a significantly shorter lifespan than healthy-weight dogs.
+The average lifespan of an obese dog was 2.5 years shorter than that of a healthy-weight dog.

-- Joint problems: Obesity can strain your dog’s joints and lead to joint pain or arthritis.
-If your dog is already suffering from joint pain, carrying extra weight can worsen the pain.
+• Joint problems: Obesity can strain your dog’s joints, leading to joint pain or arthritis.
+If your dog already has joint pain, carrying extra weight can worsen it.

-- Decreased quality of life: Obesity can majorly impact your dog’s quality of life.
+• Decreased quality of life: Obesity can significantly impact your dog’s quality of life.
 Overweight and obese dogs are more likely to suffer from fatigue, heat intolerance, and difficulty breathing.
 They may also have trouble getting around and playing.

 Pain management